angel-ibm/stro/README.md

-# Anomaly dection using Milvus, Presto and Kafka on a Lakehouse
+# Anomaly dectection using Milvus, Presto and Kafka on a Lakehouse

 ![Top](./images/cover1.png "watsonxdata")